2026 Summer Camps

 Cost: $350 per child + 15% sibling discount & scholarships available

-We encourage you to apply for a summer camp Seeds of Success scholarship before registering for camp.
-We believe financial barriers shouldn’t prevent families and students from accessing our programs.
+Apply for a Seeds of Success scholarship before registering for camp.
 All families who need financial support are eligible to receive a scholarship until funds run out.
-Recipients are chosen based on need & first come, first served basis.

-Review PLG AGREEMENTS & POLICIES with your child(ren) before enrolling.
+Review PLG COMMUNITY AGREEMENTS & EXPECTATIONS with your child(ren) before enrolling & our new payment plan options.

 What we provide